jhpyle/docassemble/_docs/functions.md

 When a `docx template file` document contains a call to `include_docx_template()`, the document is assembled in multiple "passes."
-On the first pass, all of the [Jinja2] is evaluated.
+On the first pass, all of the Embedded DALang is evaluated.
 The effect of `include_docx_template()` is to insert any `set` statements based on keyword parameters, along the verbatim contents of the file.
-Then, on the second pass, any remaining [Jinja2] code is evaluated;
+Then, on the second pass, any remaining Embedded DALang code is evaluated;
-this would be any [Jinja2] code contained in sub-documents, as well as the `set` statements included by `include_docx_template()`.
+this would be any Embedded DALang code contained in sub-documents, as well as the `set` statements included by `include_docx_template()`.
 If any of the sub-documents contain calls to `include_docx_template()`, a third pass will be done, and so on, until the document is fully assembled.